-(Please return this form to the front desk of the Library)
+(Please return this form to the front desk of the Library.
+Form must be filled out completely.)

 Title:

 Author(s):

 Publisher: Copyright date:

 Format (i.e. book, DVD, etc.):

 Please state the action you would wish to be taken on this item: What is your objection to the material?
 Feel free to use the back of this form if needed.